 The containers a gardener uses can make a significant difference for the environment.
 Whenever possible, a green gardener may recycle materials and reuse them in his garden.
 For example, a gardener may choose to recycle yogurt containers as planters or even reuse takeout food packages for this purpose.
 Some people may choose to purchase environmentally friendly planters as well.
 Peat pots are a popular choice for planting seeds, as they are biodegradable.
 It’s even possible to make biodegradable plant pots out of something as simple as toilet paper rolls.

 Green gardeners try to avoid buying plants in non-biodegradable containers whenever possible.
 When such purchases are unavoidable, a green gardener may take the container to a recycling center after use or even use it creatively, making an art project or keeping it for storage, for example, rather than sending it on to the local landfill.

 By harvesting rainwater, a person can conserve water, avoid adding chlorine to his garden and enjoy lower water bills.
 To do this, a person may simply place a barrel or two outdoors for rainwater collection, topping the barrels with screens to keep debris and insects out.
 If a gardener is able to collect enough rainwater, he could even use some of it to wash his car.

 Taking care of using water is also important in green gardening.
 During long, hot periods, a gardener may look for ways to make his harvested rainwater last longer.
-Mulching and composting can help, improving water retention and slowing the evaporation process.
+Mulching and composting can help, improve water retention and slow the evaporation process.
 A gardener can also cut down on evaporation by watering early in the morning.
 Using soaker hoses also helps to reduce water waste.

 Employ Green Gardening Methods